ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 In this example, we want to retrieve credentials for the `cs20170517a` instance of an {{site.data.keyword.cloudant_short_notm}} service (where the name for the credentials is `creds_for_cs20170517a`).
-You can retrieve the credentials by using a command similar to the following example:
+You can retrieve the credentials by using a command similar to the following example.

 ```sh
 ibmcloud resource service-key creds_for_cs20170517b